tommytracey/udacity/ai-nano/projects/2-isolation/README.md

 Write a simple one page summary covering the paper's goals, the techniques introduced, and results (if any).

 ### My Research Review
-[Here is a link](https://github.com/tommytracey/udacity/tree/master/ai-nano/projects/2-isolation/results/research_review.pdf) to a PDF version of my research review on [AlphaGo: Mastering the Game of Go with Deep Neural Networks and Tree Search](https://storage.googleapis.com/deepmind-media/alphago/AlphaGoNaturePaper.pdf), written by the team at Deep Mind.
+[Here is a link](https://github.com/tommytracey/udacity/tree/master/ai-nano/projects/2-isolation/results/research_review.pdf) to a PDF version of my research review on AlphaGo.
+The paper is titled, [Mastering the Game of Go with Deep Neural Networks and Tree Search](https://storage.googleapis.com/deepmind-media/alphago/AlphaGoNaturePaper.pdf), written by the team at Deep Mind and featured in the journal [Nature](https://www.nature.com/nature/journal/v529/n7587/full/nature16961.html) in January, 2016.

 ---
 ---
-_Below are the guidelines given to students in order to complete Part 1 of the project._
+#### _Below are the guidelines given to students in order to complete Part 1 of the project._

 ---
 ## Part 1: Instructions